Alumni Spotlight: Stefanie Young and Lorne Barfield

 Stefanie Young and Lorne Barfield are both Codeup grads and the co-founders of Innov8 Place, a website development company.
-Here, they share their highs, their lows and their best tips for succeeding during and after the program.
+Here, they share their highs, their lows, their experience and their best tips for succeeding during and after the program.

 Please give a little introduction about yourself.